 Does washing your hair with hot water cause dandruff?

-Washing your hair with hot water can cause dandruff as it dries out your scalp.
+Washing your hair with hot water may cause dandruff as it dries out your scalp.

 How many times should I use dandruff shampoo in a week?

 The frequency can vary from person to person.
 Check what suits you.
 Follow the directions given on the bottle.

 How do I know if it’s lice or dandruff?

 Dandruff just appears as white or yellow flakes on your scalp.
 Lice, on the other hand, can give rise to nits (tiny white specks on your hair shafts), nymphs (small, tan-colored lice), and adult louse.